 Price is part of the story.

-If you underprice a unique home, some buyers assume:
+If you under price a unique home, some buyers assume:

 The home has issues